The Bachelorette (American TV series) season 12: Bachelor in Paradise Australia

-Maguire returned to the Australian version of Paradise for its second season.
+Maguire returned for season 2 of Bachelor in Paradise Australia.
 He was eliminated in week 5.

 Celebrity Big Brother UK

-Johnson competed on Celebrity Big Brother Season 20.
+Johnson competed on season 20 of Celebrity Big Brother UK.
 After 25 days in the house, he finished in fifth place.

 The Bachelor Winter Games

 Luke Pell returned for The Bachelor Winter Games as a part of Team USA.
-He was eliminated during week 4.
+He was eliminated in week 4.

 The Bachelorette

 Fletcher served a guest host for the sixteenth season of The Bachelorette while host Chris Harrison was away to take his son in college.